Orbifold techniques in degeneration formulas: Stacks of maps and their obstruction theory

 \subsection{Perfect amplitude}

 \begin{definition} Let $t$ be a geometric point of $T$, $W_t$ the fiber of $W$ over $t$.
-We say that a prestable map $f:(C,\Sigma_i)\to W_t$ (i.e., a point in $\fK$) is {\em nondegenerate} if \Barbara{Do we also want that the inverse image of the locus in $W$ where $W\to T$ is not smooth to contain no marked gerbe $\Sigma_i$?} no irreducible component of $C$ maps to the singular locus of $W_t$.
+We say that a prestable map $f:(C,\Sigma_i)\to W_t$ (i.e., a point in $\fK$) is {\em nondegenerate} if no irreducible component of $C$ maps to the singular locus of $W_t$.
 An irreducible component which does map to the singular locus of $W_t$ is callled {\em degenerate}. \end{definition} \begin{remark} The points corresponding to nondegenerate maps form an open substack $\fK_{nd}$ of $\fK$, which commutes with base change in the sense of Remark \ref{fKbasechange}. \end{remark} \begin{lemma} Assume that the morphism $W\to T$ is l.c.i.

 (1) The obstruction theory $\EE_{\fK^\pitchfork/T}$ is perfect in $[-2,0]$;

 (2) It is perfect in $[-1,0]$ over the open substack $\fK^\pitchfork_{nd}$. \end{lemma} \begin{proof} (1) Since $W\to T$ and $C\to \fK$ are l.c.i., both $\LL_{W/T}$ and $\LL_{C(\log \Sigma')/{\fK}}$ are perfect in $[-1,0]$.
 Therefore $\LL_{\Box}$ is perfect in $[-2,0]$; hence $\LL_{\Box}\otimes\omega_\pi[-1]$ is also perfect in $[-2,0]$, and since $p$ is proper and flat of relative dimension $1$, one has that $\EE_{{\fK^\pitchfork}/T}={\bf R}p_*(\LL_{\Box}\otimes\omega_p[-1])$ is perfect in $[-2,1]$.
 Since $\EE_{{\fK^\pitchfork}/T}$ is an obstruction theory, it has vanishing $h^1$, hence it is perfect in $[-2,0]$.